Table of Contents

 Be sure to understand the language and country locale codes you will use on your site.
 Many people use these identifiers interchangeably, but to ensure strong performance, care should be taken.

-Country codes are more standardized from a web perspective since Internet registrars work on a country-by-country basis.
+Country codes are more standardized from a web perspective since Internet registrars work country-by-country.
 The same codes used in top-level domain suffixes are often used as a subdomain prefix for localized instances of a website.

 Common approaches to URL structure